cm2435/gpt_from_scratch/README.md

 ---

-**Contact**: If you have any questions or need further assistance, please reach out to Charlie!
+**Contact**: If you have any questions or need further assistance, please reach out to Charlie by raising an issue on this branch!

 Happy coding!